sijintech/AnyData/README.md

 # AnyData

-General purpose data science SDK
+General purpose data science SDK.

+## Roadmap

+- Phase 1: collect best practices, examples
+- Phase 2: refactor the best practices into useful functions
+- Phase 3: add cli, automation, etc to make the user experience complete

+For now we are in the Phase 1.

 ## Pain point